Clinical-Genomics/scout/docs/admin-guide/containers/container-deploy.md

 docker run (--net=host) --volume="path_to_config.py_on_your_machine":/home/worker/configs/config.py --rm clinicalgenomics/scout scout --flask-config /home/worker/configs/config.py view cases
 ```

-Note that in the above command we are mapping a specific custom config file present on machine to a file `/home/worker/configs/config.py` created in the Docker container.
+Note that in the above command we are mapping a specific custom config file present on the local machine to a new file `/home/worker/configs/config.py`, created in the Docker container.

-Make sure that the config file in use contains the correct settings to connect to your local database, for instance on a Mac machine, it should contain the following lines:
+Make sure that the custom config file contains the correct settings to connect to your local database, for instance on a Mac machine, it should contain the following lines:

 ```
 MONGO_HOST = "docker.for.mac.localhost"